githedgehog/docs/docs/vlab/running.md

 ## Reset VLAB

-To reset VLAB and start over directory and run `hhfab init -f` which will force overwrite your existing configuration, `fab.yaml`.
+If VLAB is currently running, press `ctrl + c` to stop it.
+To reset VLAB and start over run `hhfab init -f` which will force overwrite your existing configuration in `fab.yaml`.

 ## Next steps